Nepal dissolves parliament after government infighting

 Prime Minister K.P.
 Sharma Oli's government has weathered accusations of corruption and criticism for its handling of the coronavirus pandemic.

-The pair had clashed over their powersharing agreement and a lack of consultation.
+Members of Oli's party, who spoke on condition of anonymity, told AFP the prime minister's sudden move was also triggered by the possibility of a no-confidence vote against him in parliament.
 Fresh elections will be held in April and May next year, the office of President Bidhya Devi Bhandari said in a statement after she approved the dissolution.
+Ninety parliamentarians from the ruling party rushed to register a vote of no-confidence after Oli sent his request to the president.
+President Bhandari, who hails from the ruling party and is considered close to Oli, was criticised for agreeing to Oli's dissolution recommendation so quickly.

+"The president has also become part of the political crime by quickly endorsing the prime minister's move without consultation," said Gagan Thapa, an opposition leader from the Nepali Congress party.